How to Create Volumetric Lighting in After Effects

 How to Create CC Light Rays

-To do this, let’s to the Effects & Presets panel and search for ‘CC Light Rays’ and the click and drag it directly onto the footage to apply it.
+To do this, let’s go to the Effects & Presets panel and search for ‘CC Light Rays’ and the click and drag it directly onto the footage to apply it.

 Once applied you will be able to see a small light appear within the scene.
 This can be moved by dragging it across the with the mouse.
-As you move it, you can see it’s picking up solid parts of the image and generating light rays based on what it’s seeing.
+As you move it, you can see it’s picking solid parts of the image and generating light rays based on what it’s seeing.

 cc light rayscc light rayscc light rays